What Is API Automation Testing?

 What is API Automation Testing?

-- The benefits of API test automation are numerous.
-It provides faster feedback, reduces manual effort, increases test coverage, and can be integrated into your CI/CD pipeline.
-Plus, it can lead to significant cost savings in the long run.
-So, it’s about finding problems and making the development process more efficient and cost-effective.
+Furthermore, it provides faster feedback, reduces manual effort, increases test coverage, and can be integrated into your CI/CD pipeline.
+Thus, it can lead to significant cost savings in the long run, by making the development process more efficient and cost-effective.

 Here’s a simple Python script using the requests library to send a GET request to an API: